 The intended day of entry can be, for example, 15 days before the beginning of the studies; in this case, make sure that your insurance policy covers your whole period of intended stay in Spain.

-2.- One photograph: A recent (taken within the last 6 months to reflect your current appearance), passport-size, color photograph, printed on matte/glossy paper, taken against a white, clear, uniform background, facing forward, without dark or reflective glasses, or any garments concealing the applicant’s full oval of the face.
-Photos with a dark background or with objects or people that can be seen behind your head will not be accepted.
-Please do not staple or use any other option besides glue to attach the photo to the form.
+2.- One photograph: Glued or clipped (not stapled) onto visa application form.
+Photo specifications: Passport-size, color photograph, recent (taken within the last 6 months to reflect your current appearance), printed on matte/glossy paper, taken against a white, light, clear, uniform background, facing forward, without dark or reflective glasses, or any garments concealing the applicant’s full oval of the face.

-4.- Proof of residence or study in our consular jurisdiction: The applicant must be a legal resident or be enrolled in in-person studies within the Consular Section’s jurisdiction (Washington D.C., Maryland, Virginia, West Virginia and North Carolina).
-Residence must be proved by submitting a notarized copy of one of the following valid documents: U.S. drivers' licensestate ID, or university student IDPlease do not submit the original document.
+5.- Proof of residence or study in the consular district.
+The applicant must be a legal resident or be enrolled in in-person studies in a center within our consular jurisdiction (Washington, D.C., Maryland, Virginia, West Virginia and North Carolina).

 • It must verify enrolment at an accredited school, leading to obtain a certificate or degree.